Payment Processing and What You Need to Know about Payment Hub Providers

 Today’s payments landscape brings numerous challenges for multinational organizations.
 Payment hubs – often implemented in conjunction with an ERP cloud migration project – are a powerful tool that can help companies overcome these issues.
 So, what are the benefits of payment hubs?
 And what should you bear in mind when embarking on an implementation project?

 The payments market is something of a moving target.
 Notable developments include the arrival of SWIFT gpi and the transition away from MT formats.
 In addition, with some banks looking to focus on high-value, low-volume payments, there’s considerable scope for new providers to expand into the low-value, high-volume space.
-For users of payment services, this changing landscape means there is much to consider – particularly when looking to upgrade or change existing platforms.
+For users of payment services, this changing landscape means there is much to consider – particularly when looking to upgrade or change existing outbound and inbound payments platforms.

 While each company will have its own pain points, there are some common issues that affect the majority of companies around the world.